enkomio/shed/README.md

  - [Download binary][2]

 ## Using Shed
+_Shed_ is a command line tool.
+To display all available options run:

+``shed.exe --help``

+### Inspecting an already running application
+In order to inspect an already running process you have to pass the pid to _Shed_.
+Example:

+``Shed.exe --pid 2356``

+### Inspecting a binary
+In order to inspect a binary, _Shed_ needs to execute it and to attach to it in order to inspect the runtime.
+Example:

+``Shed.exe --exe malware.exe``

+You can also specify the amount of time (in milliseconds) to wait before to suspend the process.
+This will allow the program to have the time to initialize its properties.
+Example:

+``Shed.exe --timeout 2000 --exe malware.exe``

 ### Injecting an Assembly in a remote process
 With _Shed_ is possible to inject a .NET Assembly in a remote process thanks to the <a href="https://github.com/enkomio/ManagedInjector">ManagedInjector</a> Library.
 In order to do so, it is necessary to specify the _pid_ of the process and the _exe_ to inject.
 Once that the Assembly is injected is possible to activate it by invoking a specific method.
 The rules to identify the method are inherithed by the _ManagedInjector_ project and are the following: